TODAY'S TOPIC:

 sick and in need of care.
 Some people object to this medical

 model.
-Some workers who emphasize a positive approach to mental
+Some professionals who emphasize a strengths-based or

-who seeks any kind of professional services from psychotherapy to
+be someone who seeks any kind of professional services from

 We need to keep in